-The clinical lead for the endocrinology workstream was appointed on 18th July 2017.
-Sonia Maciver (email@example.com) is the project manager for this workstream.
+The clinical lead for the endocrinology workstream was appointed on 18th July 2017 with the endorsement of the Society for Endocrinology.
+Sonia Maciver (firstname.lastname@example.org) is the project manager for this workstream.

 Clinical Lead: Professor John Wass